vrtmrz/obsidian-livesync/docs/settings.md

 #### Use the trash bin

 Setting key: trashInsteadDelete
-Move remotely deleted files to the trash instead of deleting.
+Move remotely deleted files to the trash instead of deleting them.

 #### Keep empty folder